Lymah123/100-days-of-code/daily-journal.md

 - I added dark mode feature on the app frontend
 - I setup backend APIs for organizing documents with S3 integration
 - I started with the backend APIs for deleting documents with the S3 integration

+Day 23: 17/12/24

+- I added frontend hooks to call the backend for file uploads and manage encrypted file viewing
+- Did some troubleshooting/debugging